fledge-iot/fledge-south-person-detection/docs/index.rst

         Note :  fill the <ip_of_the_machine> with ip of the machine which will be used to stream video.
 Also fill <name_of_file> with the name of mp4 file.

-        4. or stream from a camera using the following
+        4. You can also stream from a camera using the following

         .. code-block:: console